|Hello/Labas! I'm Andrew Kapochunas (Andrius Kapočiūnas, born in the Lithuanian-Estonian

 In 2010, Richard Butterwick, in Central Europe, Vol. 8 No. 2, wrote of "...the successor states, nations,

 and nation-states of the Grand Duchy of Lithuania: Lithuania, Belarus, Ukraine, Latvia, Poland,

 Russia, and Israel (to name but the principal ones)."
 My focus here is the area represented today by the

 three Baltic republics, eastern Poland, the Kaliningrad Oblast, and Belarus -- if you or your ancestors

 are from these areas, you will find maps here of interest.

 What hasn't existed, before this site, is a single source for:

 - Information on mapmakers of this historic Lithuanian area

-- Historic-Lithuanian-area map images, sorted by date, from 1477 to 1953
+- Historic-Lithuanian-area map images, sorted by date depicted, published from 1507 to 1954

 - The history that explains the shifting boundaries of Lithuania